The Appalachian Trail was where it all started for me.

 (in honor of Bob Cummings)

-One day somebody asked a question there, and a fellow that went by the trailname of “Weary” (Bob Cummings) had such a beautiful answer that I think it’s worth sharing here.
+One day somebody asked a question on that old forum, and a fellow by the of “Weary” (Bob Cummings) had such a beautiful answer that I think it’s worth sharing here.
 Weary passed away in 2016 and was an exceedingly active Maine environmentalist and journalist.

 Is the AT a wilderness trail or is it a tourist trap?